pablo-abc/felte/packages/site/markdown/docs/solid/en/latest/reporters.md

 subsections:
   - Using Tippy.js
   - Using the DOM
-  - Using a Svelte component
+  - Using a Solid component
   - Using the constraint validation API
 ---

 ## Reporters

 Felte offers an easy _plugin-like_ way of reporting your errors by using what we call `reporters`.
 Making use of Felte's extensibility, their job is to handle errors for you.
 The degree to which they do that depends on how each reporter is build.
 For example they can report your errors using a tooltip, or modifying the DOM itself to add your validation messages.
-You may use any of the official packages we provide, or [you can build your own](/docs/svelte/extending-felte).
+You may use any of the official packages we provide, or [you can build your own](/docs/solid/extending-felte).

 ### Using Tippy.js